 A research piece published in Muscle, Ligament & Tendons Journal reports good news.
 The “neovascularization may play a role in the improvement of blood supply and healing of tendon.”

-If you have questions or want to set up a consult about this pioneering pain reduction therapy known as shock wave therapy, call The Guyer Institute and Synergy Spa at 317-580-9355.
+If you have questions or want to set up a consult about this pioneering pain reduction therapy known as shock wave therapy, call The Guyer Institute at 317-580-9355.

 The trip to try ESWT is a trip worth taking!